bhatisakshi/Flask_ms3/flask_recipe_project/gRPC_README.md

 - Python 3.10 or higher
 - Virtual environment tool
 - Authentication Service:
   Ensure you have a running instance of the authentication service accessible to this gRPC service.
 Specify any requirements for interacting with the authentication service (e.g., API endpoint URLs).
 - Recipe Manager Service:
   Ensure you have a running instance of the recipe manager service accessible to this gRPC service.
-Specify any requirements for interacting with the recipe manager service (e.g., gRPC server addresses). gRPC Libraries: Install the necessary gRPC libraries for Python: pip install grpcio grpcio-tools Installation
+Specify any requirements for interacting with the recipe manager service (e.g., gRPC server addresses).

 **Clone the repository:**
 ```bash